Mrice90/Desolate-Tuba/README.md

 Cards come in several rarity categories. **Common**, **Uncommon** and **Rare** cards can be found as loot or purchased from shops. **Unique** cards are tied to a particular character and are earned when that character levels up.
 The **Universal** card set is always available and can be used in any deck.

 Characters gain experience after battles and level up when they reach their XP threshold.
-Leveling up increases their maximum stats based on the progression table and grants an unspent stat point.
-Future updates will use level ups to award unique cards.
+Leveling up increases their maximum stats and grants unspent stat points.
+Each level also unlocks unique ability cards.
+At level 1 you can choose three unique cards that cost 1 or less, and by level 20 a total of 35 unique cards will be unlocked.
+These unlocked cards appear in the deck builder alongside the universal card set.